 WKU Office of Sustainability - Opportunities

 The SGA Sustainability Committee (SuCo) aka the Eco-Tops focuses on incorporating sustainability into university academics and demonstrating sustainability in operational practices as good stewards of resources and a model of exemplary practices for campus and the greater community.
 This committee works on myriad issues facing many college campuses and communities across the United States such as recycling, paper usage, renewable energy, reducing the university carbon footprint.
-Members collaborate with the WKU Sustainability Coordinator on projects and events such as the annual Earth Day Festival.
+Members collaborate on projects and events such as the annual Earth Day Festival.
 Recent successes of this committee include the implementation of a reusable container program in campus dining locations and no-bag default at Subway.
 Anyone is welcome to join.
 Meetings are bi-weekly and will resume in the Fall semester.
-For more information see the calendar on our main page or contact committee chair Ian Hamilton at firstname.lastname@example.org, or check out WKU Eco-Tops on Facebook.
+For more information contact committee chair, Jayden Thomas, at firstname.lastname@example.org, or check out WKU Eco-Tops on Facebook.

 Big Red Beekeepers - The Big Red Beekeepers started during the 2012/2013 Academic Year.
 Dr. Bryan Reaka